 They say if you want to learn something, try to teach it.
 So very true.

-For now, I’ve dusted off this blog to hold my teaching portfolio and provide a place for me to reflect on work that frequently consumes my life.
+I created this blog to hold my teaching portfolio and provide a place for me to reflect on work that frequently consumes my life.

 Here are my official professional “about me” docs: